The Ultimate French press Guide

 Is French press coffee better than instant?

-French press is technically a filtered coffee, as are most other methods – coffee is infused in hot water, then passed through a filter.
 This differs from espresso, which uses pressure to more rapidly infuse the coffee into the water, or a siphon, which uses a vacuum to accomplish the task – both still use filters, semantically speaking.

 There are also numerous “filter” methods besides French press: